itsjihunpark/itsjihunpark/README.md

 ### Hi there 👋

 I am Jihun based in London, UK
-I am passionate about data driven application and I dabble with some computer vision
+I am passionate about data driven systems and I dabble with some computer vision.

 My main programming languages are Python and Java.